 The speed of a blood transfusion depends on:

-- whether there have been complications in the past
+- whether they have had complications in the past

-- whether the person has any heart disease
+- whether they have any type of heart disease

 Surgery, trauma, and accidents